 A flax egg combines only two ingredients – ground flaxseed and water.
 You can purchase pre-ground flax or you can grind whole flaxseeds yourself using a spice grinder.

-Mix ground flaxseed with water and let the mixture sit for about ten minutes to thicken before using in your recipe.
+To make one flax egg, simply mix one tablespoon of ground flaxseed with two-and-a-half tablespoons water.
+Let the mixture rest for about ten minutes.
+Allow to thicken before using in your recipe.

 It's easy to make a flax egg.
 Just mix one tablespoon ground flaxseed meal with 2.5 tablespoons of water.
 Let sit for 10 minutes to gel up and thicken.
 A flax egg is an excellent substitute for egg in baking when egg is used as a binder.